stefancyliax/CarND-Vehicle-Detection/README.md

 # Discussion
 This was a interessting project were I could resort to lessons from the Udacity course [Intro to Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120) I did a while back.
 In the end the pipeline was able to reliably detect the vehicles in the project video and annotate them.
 The false positive rejection proved to be effective as well.
-One downside of the approach using computer vision and machine learning is that it rather computational expensive.
+One downside of the approach using computer vision and machine learning is that it rather computationally expensive.
 The processing of the whole video took about 15 minutes which translates to 1.3 fps.
-Obivously way to slow for a real world application.
+Obviously way too slow for a real world application.

 #### Use class for every vehicle to do proper tracking on screen
 I am pretty happy with the machine learning part but the vehicle detection pipeline leaves room for improvement.
-One possible improvment is the use of a class to properly track every detected vehicle.
+One possible improvement is the use of a class to properly track every detected vehicle.

 #### Use of NN or CNN
-It would be interessting to benchmark a NN as classifier against the Support Vector Machine, especially regarding computation speed.
-Also a benchmark againt a modern approch like Yolo or other object detection CNN would be very interessting.
+It would be interesting to benchmark a NN as classifier against the Support Vector Machine, especially regarding computation speed.
+Also a benchmark against a modern approach like Yolo or other object detection CNN would be very interesting.